Solution Code: 1GAG

 The assignment file was solved by professional The Helping/Counselling Process Essay experts and academic professionals at My Assignment Services AU.
 The solution file, as per the marking rubric, is of high quality and 100% original (as reported by Turnitin).
-The assignment help was delivered to the student within the 2-3 days to submission.
+The assignment help through guided sessions was delivered to the student within the 2-3 days to submission.

 Looking for a new solution for this exact same question?
-Our assignment help professionals can help you with that.
+Our assignment help through guided sessions professionals can help you with that.
 With a clientele based in top Australian universities, My Assignment Services AU’s assignment writing service is aiding thousands of students to achieve good scores in their academics.
 Our The Helping/Counselling Process Essay assignment experts are proficient with following the marking rubric and adhering to the referencing style guidelines.

 Our Assignment Writing Experts are efficient to provide a fresh solution to this question.
 We are serving more than 10000+ Students in Australia, UK & US by helping them to score HD in their academics.
 Our Experts are well trained to follow all marking rubrics & referencing style.

 Humans are created to be self-aware with different capabilities and emotions.
 Even though there are some factors which may affect the emotions of human beings resulting in psychological issues.
 However, psychological issues can now be resolved due to the evolution of human mind, science and technology which can now help in understanding the human brain through the use of therapies and counselling.
 Counselling can also be described as therapy because it allows people to talk about their challenges and feelings which they are encountering.
 According to Reeves (2015 pp 14), counselling is the process which people use when they what to change certain aspects in their lives for the better, through exploring their feelings and thoughts in more depth to a specialist who can also be called a counsellor.